wilsonsiaw/github_user_search_app/README.md

 In this project, I built an application using React.
 The application fetches data from the [Github API](https://api.github.com/users/).
 This project was part of my training in
 Azubi Africa Frontend Development program.

+The full implementation of the project can be found [here](https://github-user-search-app-ten-pearl.vercel.app/)

 ### Technologies Used

 ![React badge](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)